Inflammatory Bowel Disease

 Similarly to other innate immune cells, intestinal dendritic cells (DC) promote tolerance to microbial and dietary components through pattern recognition receptors, but can be dysregulated in IBD through dysbiosis, diet/lifestyle and microbial dysbiosis.

-Intestinal DC from UC patients show enhanced expression of CCR9, a chemokine receptor involved in the migration of immune cells to the gut and thymus, and of β7 integrin, a cell adhesion involved in the migration and homing of immune cells to gut-associated lymphoid tissues.
+Intestinal DC from UC patients show enhanced expression of CCR9, a chemokine receptor involved in the migration of immune cells to the gut and thymus, and of β7 integrin, a cell adhesion protein involved in the migration and homing of immune cells to the gut-associated lymphoid tissues.

 In these circumstances, intestinal DC can participate in an inappropriate immune responses against harmless substances, release inflammatory cytokines such as IL-12, IL-6, and IL-18, and mediate the production of Th1 cytokines (IL-6, IL-8, and TNF-α) that exacerbate the auto-immune inflammation.